Miriam Rivera: Life and career

 Rivera was born in 1981 in Mexico.
 She displayed signs of gender dysphoria since the age of four.
 She said that while her three brothers liked baseball, she preferred Barbie dolls.
 Rivera said strangers assumed she was a girl:

 They used to come to my mother and say, "Oh you have a beautiful daughter", and my mother used to say "That's my son", and I used to get angry.

 Rivera said she soon started taking hormones.
 She told reporters she came out after being suspended from school at age 12.

 Remy Blumenfeld first saw Rivera performing in Speed Angels - a transgender girl band- after which he planned to cast her in a TV show that was later released as There's Something About Miriam.
 She was filmed in Ibiza for There's Something About Miriam in 2003, but the show's airdate was delayed until out-of-court settlement of litigation by contestants in 2004.
 It originally aired in the United Kingdom on Sky1 in February 2004.
 Hosted by Tim Vincent, it featured six men wooing Rivera without revealing that she was transgender until the final episode.
 Rivera enjoyed the attention she received following the show.

 After the high ratings for the show, she was cast as a guest on Big Brother Australia 2004, also produced by Endemol.
 A documentary about her life was commissioned but not aired.

 She stated she never planned to have sex reassignment surgery, citing concerns about complications or loss of sensation.
 She said, "My mother always says to me, 'Why would you want to be half-and-half?
 Why don't you want to be a complete woman?'
 But I just love myself and I'm really enjoying my life."

 Rivera told reporters in 2007 that she fell out of a fourth-story window while trying to escape an intruder.
 In 2008, she was a special guest on Ewa Drzyzga's TVN show Rozmowy w toku in Poland.
-In more recent years, Rivera was active in Manhattan's ball culture.
+Rivera had also been active in Manhattan's ball culture, and was part of the House of Xtravaganza.